Missouri School for the Deaf

-Missouri School for the Deaf (MSD) is a school that serves deaf and hard-of-hearing students from ages 5–21 years old.
-Its campus is located in Fulton, Missouri.
-It serves students who live in Missouri.
+Missouri School for the Deaf (MSD) is a school in Fulton, Missouri, that has served deaf and hard-of-hearing students in the state since 1851.

-It has grades K-12 and it was established in 1851.
+It has grades K-12 and serves students aged 5 to 21.
 The internal academic divisions are: Stark Elementary School, Wheeler Middle School, and Wheeler High School.

-In 1997 its enrollment was about 65–70, with about 33% having additional disabilities.
+In 1997 its enrollment was about 65 or 70 students, with about 33% having additional disabilities.

 Campus

 Elementary and middle school students are in cottages built in 1997; they are Gannon Cottage, named after Jack R. Gannon; Redden Cottage, after Laura Redden Searing (Howard Glyndon); and Reid Cottage, after teacher William Cooper Reid.
-Prior to 1997 they were in Stark Hall's dormitories.
+Before 1997 they were in Stark Hall's dormitories.
 High school students are in Kerr Hall, named after MSD founder William Dabney Kerr; and Tate Hall, named after MSD superintendent James Nolley Tate.
 They have separate sides for female and male students.